jordansissel/sysadvent/2012/01/article.md

 On the [8th day of the first
 sysadvent](http://sysadvent.blogspot.com/2008/12/day-8-one-off-graphs.html), I
-talked about ways to get graphs from arbitrary data.
-I was never really satisfied with the result since I find gnuplot to be a bit cumbersome (though it is powerful).
+talked about ways to get graphs from arbitrary data, but I was never really satisfied with the result since I find gnuplot to be a bit cumbersome (though it is powerful).

 Since then, technology and tools have improved greatly.
 For one, Google's got some pretty neat features in their Google Spreadsheets product.
 Bonus, it's